 To put this ruling more clearly this means that Hauser was a separate, distinguishable case from Genaro, limited to public sector supervisor liability only.
 So unfortunately, supervisors who work in public sector jobs such as firefighters, municipal workers, and police officers are immune from individual liability for harassment and retaliation.
 Note, this doesn’t mean that a victim cannot sue the larger organization such as the fire and police departments, or the city.
 But supervisors who work in the private sector, which is the vast majority of jobs can be held individually liable for harassment and retaliation.

 This is a great decision by Judge Boyko.
 It hammers home the point that supervisors cannot escape liability when they harass or discriminate against their employees.
 Too often the blame for discrimination and harassment falls solely upon the company where the victim worked.
 While it is true that these companies should be held responsible for allowing the harassment to occur the individuals who actually engage in the harassing conduct are often forgotten.
 Decisions like Genaro and the hard-fought victory our attorneys won in the case of Musarra are a great step in achieving true justice for victims of discrimination and harassment.
-The attorneys at The Spitz Law Firm do not let these harassers off the hook so easily.
+The attorneys at Spitz, The Employee’s Law Firm do not let these harassers off the hook so easily.
 If you have been harassed by a supervisor than you need to call the right attorney.

 Discrimination and harassment, especially by a supervisor, that is based on race/color, religion, gender/sex, national origin, age, disability discrimination and military status is illegal under Ohio law is R.C. § 4112.02.
 If you have been discriminated against based on your race, color, religion, sex, military status, national origin, disability, age, or ancestry you should not wait to call the right attorney to schedule a free and confidential consultation.
 Call our office at 866-797-6040.
-At The Spitz Law Firm, you will meet with an expert employment law attorneys to find out what your legal rights are and the best way to protect them.
+At Spitz, The Employee’s Law Firm, you will meet with an expert employment law attorneys to find out what your legal rights are and the best way to protect them.
 Discrimination based on a protected class is illegal, and employers, including supervisors should be held accountable if they discriminate against their employees in any fashion.
 It does not matter if you have been wrongfully fired or are still employed, there is no reason to wait to find out what your legal rights are and how to protect yourself from harassment and discrimination.

 This employment law website is an advertisement.
 The materials available at the top of this page and at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “How do I sue for sexual harassment?”, “What should I do if I was fired today after reporting the owner to HR for calling me a nigger?”
 “My boss discriminated against me because I’m pregnant – who is the best attorney in Ohio to sue for employment discrimination?” or “I was fired for being black”, it would be best for to contact an Ohio attorney to obtain advice with respect to any particular employment law issue or problem.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.